Publications - Algonquin Park - History

 Rory Mackay's travels began in the mid-1970s as he sought to document the vast cultural resources of Algonquin Provincial Park.
 During this period he visited most known sites along the Little Bonnechere River and interviewed the children of the original Basin Depot farm settlers who supplied the lumber industry.
 Rory also studied archival materials such as maps, journals and legislative reports which deepen our understanding of the history of this area.
 The result of his work is an extensive collection of cultural resource information documenting the development and settlement along the Little Bonnechere River.

-(Softcover, 6.5" x 9.75", soft cover, 152 pages)
+(Softcover, 6.5" x 9.75", 152 pages)

 Author: Roderick Mackay